hye1ee/VIVID-demo/README.md

 ### Abstract

-The lengthy monologue-style online lectures cause learners to lose engagement easily.
-Designing lectures in a “vicarious dialogue” format can foster learners’ cognitive activities more than monologue- style.
+The lengthy monologue style online lectures cause learners to lose engagement easily.
+Designing lectures in a “vicarious dialogue” format can foster learners’ cognitive activities more than monologue style.
 However, designing online lectures in a dialogue style catered to the diverse needs of learners is laborious for instructors.
 We conducted a design workshop with eight educational experts and seven instructors to present key guidelines and the potential use of large language models (LLM) to transform a monologue lecture script into pedagogically meaningful dialogue.

 Applying these design guidelines, we created VIVID which allows instructors to collaborate with LLMs to design, evaluate, and modify pedagogical dialogues.
-In a within-subjects study with instructors (N=12), we show that VIVID helped instructors select and revise dialogues effi- ciently, thereby supporting the authoring of quality dialogues.
-Our findings demonstrate the potential of LLMs to assist instructors with creating high-quality educational dialogues across various learning stages.
+In a within subjects study with instructors (N=12), we show that VIVID helped instructors select and revise dialogues efficiently, thereby supporting the authoring of quality dialogues.
+Our findings demonstrate the potential of LLMs to assist instructors with creating high quality educational dialogues across various learning stages.

 ---